snmallick2401/new-homepage/README.md

-Here’s a well-structured **README.md** you can use for your GitHub repository:

----

 # 📰 News Homepage

 A responsive **news homepage** built using **HTML, CSS, and JavaScript**.
 The project replicates a modern news landing page layout with navigation, featured news, trending articles, and categories.
 It also includes a dark mode option and a mobile-friendly hamburger menu.